Wisdom Tooth Removal 101

 For most people, these extra teeth won’t fit comfortably inside their mouths due to a lack of space or misalignment with existing teeth.
 This is why dentists often recommend having them removed.

 Though you may have an initial apprehension about getting your wisdom teeth taken out, it’s important to remember that modern dental technology makes the procedure safe and relatively painless.
-Understanding the procedure, along with why it’s necessary for your long-term oral health, is the first step in ensuring that your wisdom tooth removal goes as smoothly as possible.
+Understanding the procedure, along with why it’s necessary for your long-term oral health, is the first step in ensuring that your wisdom tooth removal in Newmarket goes as smoothly as possible.